 - hold a faculty position as a professor at HEC Montréal, Polytechnique Montréal or Université de Montréal;

-- Professors at the University of Alberta and McGill University may act as supervisors providing they are members of IVADO (MILA, CIRRELT, GERAD, CERC Data Science, CRM, Tech3Lab, AMII).
+- Professors at the University of Alberta and McGill University may act as supervisors providing they are full members of IVADO (Mila, CIRRELT, GERAD, CERC Data Science, CRM, Tech3Lab, AMII).

 - Only submit one application to the competition.

 The funds shall be transferred to the office of research of the supervisor’s university, and the university shall pay the postdoctoral researcher according to its own compensation rules.
 For projects that require ethics approval, the funds shall only be paid out once the approval is granted.
 Some projects may require specific agreements (e.g. pertaining to intellectual property).

 Funding may be cut, withheld, delayed or rescinded under the circumstances outlined in the letter of award.

 The applications shall be reviewed to ensure compliance with program rules (e.g. applications that are incomplete, exceed the page limit or list an ineligible applicant or supervisor).
 Only the applications that meet all criteria will be forwarded to the review committee.

 The parity-based review committee shall be made up of university professors and shall not be listed as a supervisor by any applicant.
 However, given the small size of the communities in certain areas, it may prove difficult to select expert reviewers who are not included in an application submitted to the competition.
 In such cases, a reviewer may be required to assess an application despite being listed in another application as a supervisor.
 An external reviewer may also join the committee.
 The committee shall ensure by all possible means that the reviewer does not influence the ranking of the application in which he/she is included.